Myth: Cruises are for the elderly

 Myth: The entertainment is bingo

 I didn’t expect much beyond bingo, a casino, a pool, and an amateurish floor show.
 On the Westerdam, the Lincoln Center Stage blew me away.
 I could hear amazing music: Jazz, classical, and beyond.
 Then there was B.B.
 King’s Blues Club for dancing the night away, and Broadway-quality productions.
 America’s Test Kitchen offered cooking workshops and demonstrations.
 There were trivia contests, ping-pong, poker, and all manner of tournaments.
 For the health-minded, there were fitness and wellness classes, a spa, and lectures on ways to live a healthier life.
+While cruising, make sure to avoid these starboard etiquette errors.

 Myth: Forgettable cuisine